Faculty Co-Director - Stanford Center on Philanthropy and Civil Society

 What are the performance and distributional consequences when a good or a service is delivered by the state, the market, or a nonprofit organization?
 See related papers.

 The Metrics and Discourse of Evaluation in the Nonprofit Sector.
-With Karina Kloos, Valeska Korff, Achim Oberg, and Carrie Oelberger, I am studying the proliferation of forms of evaluation and standards in the social sector, and their consequences.
+With Karina Kloos, Valeska Korff, Achim Oberg, and Carrie Oelberger, we are studying the proliferation of forms of evaluation and standards in the social sector, and their consequences.

 Interdisciplinarity.
 With Linus Dahlander, Molly King, and Maja Lotz, I am involved in a number of studies of the practices of interdisciplinary labs, the experiences of Ph.D. students as they participate in transdisciplinary studies, and the effects of cross-discipline collaboration on scientific innovation.

 Institutional persistence.
-With Gregoire Croidieu, I am studying the remarkable continuity of the 1855 were classification system in Bordeaux, France.
+With Gregoire Croidieu, we are studying the remarkable continuity of the 1855 wine classification system in Bordeaux, France.
 This system was adopted on an idiosyncratic basis but has continued to leave its imprint for more than 150 years.

 Collective Invention and Inventor Networks (PDF) in B. Hall and N. Rosenberg, editors, Handbook of the Economics of Innovation, Elsevier (2010) W.W.
 Powell, Eric Giannella